TheCre8r/WME-Closest-Segment/README.md

 ## Installation

-Install just like any other userscript by just clicking this link: https://github.com/TheCre8r/WME-Closest-Segment/raw/master/WME-Closest-Segment.user.js
+Install just like any other userscript by clicking this link: https://github.com/TheCre8r/WME-Closest-Segment/raw/master/WME-Closest-Segment.user.js

 ## Forum